Delaware Coast Line Railroad: History

-The rail lines operated by Delaware Coast Line Railroad (DCLR) were part of the former Queen Anne's Railroad (QA), which began providing rail service between Queenstown, Maryland, and Lewes, Delaware, in 1894, and extended its track to Love Point, Maryland, in 1902.
+The Milton Industrial Track operated by Delaware Coast Line Railroad (DCLR) was part of the former Queen Anne's Railroad (QA), which began providing rail service between Queenstown, Maryland, and Lewes, Delaware, in 1894, and extended its track to Love Point, Maryland, in 1902.
+The Georgetown to Lewes branch was part of the Junction and Breakwater which formed in 1857 with a 38-mile line from a junction to the Delaware Railroad in Harrington to the Delaware Breakwater.
+It added the Georgetown-to-Lewes spur in 1870.

 Through a complex chain of acquisitions in 1905, the track previously owned by QA became part of the Maryland, Delaware & Virginia Railway Company (MD&V), a subsidiary of the Pennsylvania Railroad (PRR).
 MD&V was consolidated with another subsidiary in 1923 to form the Baltimore & Eastern Railroad (B&E), which incorporated in Maryland on June 13, 1923.
 Passenger service on the B&E was discontinued in October 1931.

 The lines passed from PRR to Penn Central in 1968 and Conrail in 1976.
 In 1981, Conrail announced plans to abandon the railroad lines between Ellendale and Milton and between Georgetown and Lewes.
 The same year, a group of private investors led by Mike Herholdt of Milford purchased the two lines, saving them from abandonment.
 DCLR incorporated in Delaware on June 23, 1982, and began operating the Ellendale-Milton and Georgetown-Lewes segments of the former QA under contract with the Delaware Department of Transportation (DelDOT), current owner of these segments.

 The Maryland & Delaware Railroad (MDDE) assumed operation of the two rail lines in 1994 when it was awarded a five-year contract by Delaware.
 MDDE did not seek renewal of the Delaware contract and operation of the two lines was returned to DCLR in 1999.

 As of 2015, DCLR was led by Dan Herholdt, the son of founder Mike Herholdt.
 The railroad hauled approximately 550 cars per year.
 The sole customer along the Ellendale to Milton line was a propane distributor.
 Customers along the Georgetown-Lewes line included two propane distributors along with Mountaire Farms, for whom the railroad hauled dry distiller's grain that is used in chicken feed.
 DCLR also served SPI Pharma, a manufacturer of chemical components for antacids, at the end of the line near Cape Henlopen State Park in Lewes.
 DCLR was based in out of a shop at the Sussex County industrial park in Georgetown and had eight employees who performed multiple duties for the railroad.
 The railroad maintained tracks, signals, and sidings for private companies throughout the Delmarva Peninsula and also offered railcar storage.